 The presumptive taxation scheme was introduced to lessen this burden for small taxpayers.
-PTS comes under the Section 44AD, 44ADA and 44AE of the IT Act, 1961.
-In this scheme a person can declare income at a prescribed rate and get relaxation from maintenance of the books of account and from getting their accounts audited.
+PTS comes under Section 44AD,44ADA, and 44AE of the IT Act, 1961.
+In this scheme, a person can declare income at a prescribed rate and get relaxation from the maintenance of the books of accountance from getting their accounts audited.

 For small taxpayers as per the IT Act of 1961 has framed PTS according to different sections:

 - Section 44AD: For engaged in any business except the business of plying, hiring or leasing of goods carriages referred in Section 44AE.